“When Nature works for us we should want what we want and nature will work it out for us.” Maharishi Mahesh Yogi

 - Cleaning nutrition

 - Calm meditation

 - Sense of stillness.

 - Clarity of thinking and feeling.

 The miracle is to walk on the green earth, dwelling deeply in the present moment and feeling truly alive.

 — Thich Nhat Hanh

 As a respected leader in his field Gerry Bodeker will guide and lead you on your Natural Element journey.
 Learn more about your guide.

-5 day Natural element experience in plus 3 weeks of support
+5 day Natural Elements experience + 3 weeks of support

 - Dates in 2022 to be released soon